Human–animal hybrid: Legendary historical and mythological human-animal hybrids

-In Chinese mythology, the figure of Chu Pa-chieh (豬八戒 (Zhūbājiè)) undergoes a personal journey in which he gives up wickedness for virtue.
+In Chinese mythology, the figure of Zhu Bajie (豬八戒 (Zhūbājiè)) undergoes a personal journey in which he gives up wickedness for virtue.
 After causing a disturbance in heaven from his licentious actions, he is exiled to Earth.
 By mistake, he enters the womb of a sow and ends up being born as a half-man/half-pig entity.
 With the head and ears of a pig coupled with a human body, his already animal-like sense of selfishness from his past life remains.
 Killing and eating his mother as well as devouring his brothers, he makes his way to a mountain hideout, spending his days preying on unwary travelers unlucky enough to cross his path.
-However, the exhortations of the kind goddess Kuan Yin, journeying in China, persuade him to seek a nobler path, and his life's journey and the side of goodness proceeds on such that even he is ordained a priest by the goddess herself.
+However, the exhortations of the kind goddess Kuan Yin, journeying in China, persuade him to seek a nobler path, and his life's journey and the side of goodness proceeds on such that he is even ordained a priest by the goddess herself.
 Remarking on the character's role in the religious novel Journey to the West, where the being first appears, professor Victor H. Mair has commented that "[p]ig-human hybrids represent descent and the grotesque, a capitulation to the basest appetites" rather than "self-improvement".

 This image depicts a set of Tanuki statues on the side of a Japanese road.

 Several hybrid entities have long played a major role in Japanese media and in traditional beliefs within the country.
 For example, a warrior god known as Amida received worship as a part of Japanese mythology for many years; he possessed a generally humanoid appearance while having a canine-like head.
 However, the god's devotional popularity fell in about the middle of the 19th century.
 A Tanuki resembles a raccoon dog, but its shape-shifting talents allow it to turn into humans for the purposes of trickery, such as impersonating Buddhist monks.
 The fox-like creatures known as Kitsune also possess similar powers, and stories abound of them tricking human men into marriage by turning into seductive women.

 Other examples include characters in ancient Anatolia and Mesopotamia.
 The latter region has had the tradition of a malevolent human-animal hybrid deity in Pazuzu, the demon featuring a humanoid shape yet having grotesque features such as sharp talons.
 The character picked up revived attention when an interpretation of it appeared in William Peter Blatty's 1971 novel The Exorcist and the Academy Award winning 1973 film adaption of the same name, with the demon possessing the body of an innocent young girl.
 The movie, regarded as one of the greatest horror films of all time, has a prologue in which co-protagonist Father Merrin (Max von Sydow) visits an archaeological dig in Iraq and ominously discovers an old statue of the monstrous being.